 Pursuing a PhD in Boston, MA for Applied Developmental Psychology.

-Full-time staff member at One Hope Tulsa.
+Executive Assistant at One Hope Tulsa.

-Artist in Residence at One Hope Tulsa.
+Artist in Residence at One Hope Tulsa and worship leader at Springs of Grace.